Bamboo, a Bully Plant

-People often use bamboo to screen out their neighbor’s yard or an ugly building across the street or those lovely, brightly colored recycled bins of Seattle.
+People often use bamboo to screen out stuff.
+Maybe they want to cover their neighbor’s yard or an ugly building or those lovely, brightly colored recycling bins.
 This is a mistake.
 Let me repeat: this is a mistake.
 It is not a mistake to plant bamboo because you’re a bamboo lover and study different bamboos and can think of no other plant you’d rather wake up and see every day.
 In that case, I say, “Go for it,” because you well know what you’re getting into.
 But for the more common homeowner who knows little about gardening and just bought a property in which they’re trying to create privacy, I say bamboo is NOT the way to go.

 Does this look like a gardener’s dream come true?

 Here’s another mild horror story.
 A client of mine, a fine, upstanding guy, must get out his sawzall every year and cut out the stiff curling starts of timber bamboo that come through his soil from his neighbor’s yard.
 With not even ten feet between the two houses, there is a huge stand of timber bamboo.
 It’s super tall.
 The trunks look like solid stone.
 It reminds me of the enormous, forest trees they had sword fights in in Crouching Tiger, Hidden Dragon.
 The monstrosity tops both my client and his neighbor’s houses, blocks out all sun, and does little for privacy.
 And did I mention it sheds like an overheated dog in August?

 Which brings me to my main point.
 Bamboo is not a good plant to use for screens, not because it grows in an out-of-control, eerie, sci-fi movie sort of way, but because of these other reasons:

 Anytime you put multiple amounts of one plant in one place, it sucks the nutrients out of the soil, creates a huge network of roots, and leaves little biodiversity for wildlife.
 There are no berries breaking up the bamboo, no shrubs for nesting, etc.